r0bertcode/z-crypt/README.md

     - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

-Encrypts data with provided key via AES-256-CCM, and returns the encrypted string as well as the IV (Initial Vector) from encryption and the tag (Authorization tag) that is required for decryption.
+Encrypts data with provided key via AES-256-CCM, and returns the encrypted string as well as the IV (Initial Vector) from encryption and the tag (Authorization tag) that is required for decryption, defaults encoding for the input to UTF-8 and the output encrypted string to Hex.

 Note: Will accept Objects / Arrays as data param but will JSON.stringify them